brentvollebregt/nitratine.net/posts/how-to-hash-files-in-python.md

 category: Tutorials
 tags: [python]
 feature: feature.png
-description: ""
+description: "Hashing files and strings have many useful Hashing files can be helpful for easily checking if two files are identical "

 [TOC]

-## What Does it Mean to Hash a File in Python?
+## What Does it Mean to Hash a File?
+Hashing a file is when a file is read and used in a function to compute a fixed-length value from it.
+This fixed length value is different

 - "A hash function is any function that can be used to map data of arbitrary size onto data of a fixed size."
 - "A "hash" is a function h referred to as hash function that takes as input objects and outputs a string or number."
 - You can make your own easy